Income tax Dates

 However, if the payments relate to the business’s assets and are really just paying off the purchase price over time, then it depends on how the sale price was allocated between taxable and non-taxable assets.

-For example, if the sale price was 50% taxable and 50% non-taxable, then the earn-out payments are allocated the same way.
-The seller would need to declare and pay tax on 50% of the earn-out payment, and the buyer could claim 50% of the payment as a business expense.
+For example, if the sale price was allocated 50% taxable and 50% non-taxable, then the earn-out payments are allocated the same way.
+The seller would need to declare income of 50% of the earn-out payment, and the buyer could claim 50% of the payment as a business expense.

 The seller can claim the cost of employee leave provisions (for example, paying out holiday pay) as an expense in the year they sell the business.